 Protect from ransomware, phishing and the loss or misuse of data

 A cyber threat is a malicious attempt to compromise a computer network or system.
 Cyber threats affect businesses of all sizes, but small businesses are often targeted because many don’t have adequate protection.
-This makes them an easier target and more likely to be attacked.

-Nearly 58% of all cyber-attacks are against small businesses, according to a 2017 report from the Ponemon Institute, an independent research firm.
+Nearly 58% of all cyber attacks are against small businesses, according to a 2017 report from the Ponemon Institute, an independent research firm.
 Even more alarmingly, the U.S. National Cyber Security Alliance reports that 60% of small businesses close within six months of a cyber attack.
 It’s clear that preparing your small business for a cyber attack is not only practical, but essential.